-When it’s time for a new brochure design, you should always ask yourself what goal you want the brochure to help you achieve.
+If you’ve been reviewing your collateral and have decided it’s time for a new brochure design, the first thing to do before you appoint a design agency is to ask yourself what goal you want the brochure to help you achieve.

 You may want to give a general overview of your company, or go into more detail with financials, promote your whole product range or launch a new product.
 Or maybe you want to use it as a tool to generate internal employee engagement or attract the best external candidates at recruitment fairs.